Working in Luanda

 Visas & Legal Requirements

-- You must obtain a work visa before starting employment; tourist visas can’t be converted after arrival.
+- You should obtain a work visa before starting employment; tourist visas can’t be converted after arrival.

 - Typical documents: passport, criminal-record certificate, medical certificate, apostilled qualifications.